 At the moment of this writing, ZenBase supports importing of comma-separated values (CSV) files only.
 If you have Excel sheets you’d like to import into ZenBase, you should export these as CSV files from Excel first after which you can import the data into ZenBase.

-Similar to application name, table name does not allow space or any special characters.
+Note that table name should not contain space or any special characters.

 The second way to use the data import function is by importing data into an existing table.
-To do this, bring up the table into which you'd like to import data.
-Next, the click the grey button labeled "Import data" which will bring up a popup.
-In this popup you can choose you're CSV file and upload it.
+To do this, bring up the table into which you’d like to import data.
+Next, click the grey button labeled “Import data” which will bring up a popup.
+In this popup, you can choose your CSV file and upload it.

-A column is similar to a database table column, which a set of data values of a particular type, one for each row of the table.
-Users can add new column or edit existing ones.
+A column is similar to a database table column in which a set of data values of a particular type, one for each row of the table.
+Users can add a new column or edit existing ones.

 In the modal window, users can set column properties including column name, column type, default value, index, and position.